 Showing 1–24 of 56 results

 In exceptionally designed gardens and parks, alongside high horticultural artistry and exceptionally beautiful design, the use of top-notch furnishings often shines.
-Whether it’s furniture or statues and sculptures.
+Whether it’s furniture or garden statues and sculptures.
 Now original antique statues are not or very rarely available for sale.
 Since their rediscovery in the Renaissance, costly replicas have such been made for castles, their parks, and concurrently for the mansions of the bourgeoisie who have attained great wealth.
 During this time, a canon for the placement and positioning of these artworks formed and developed into modern times.
 In our online shop, you’ll find an overview of particularly beautiful locations for ancient statues.
 Additionally, we provide you with an overview of some publicly accessible gardens and parks, each boasting an impressive collection of ancient sculptures, along with specific details on where each statue can be seen.

 The statues of ancient Greece, primarily bronze statues, continue to be culturally significant for our Western civilization.